Fine-Tuning Language Models via Epistemic Neural Networks: Introduction

 \subsection{Key contributions}

-We show that \textbf{LLMs can be augmented with an epinet so that they know what they don't know}.
-Importantly, we do this at a computational cost only slightly more than the original LLM.
-We show that these improved uncertainty estimates are useful, since they allow us to obtain the same quality of fine-tuning using 2x less data.
-We supplement our results on BERT with a synthetic neural-net generative model, and find that our results are consistent across problem scales.
+We show that \textbf{LLMs can be augmented with an epinet to deliver effective results in a computationally scalable manner}.
+We first present results with a synthetic neural-net generative model \cite{osband2022neural}.
+This model has been used previously to demonstrate that the epinet produces useful estimates of epistemic uncertainty \cite{osband2021epistemic}.
+We show that prioritizing data using an epinet-enhanced model reduces the number of training labels required to match baseline performance.
+We then demonstrate a similar outcome fine-tuning BERT, where we obtain baseline performance using 2x less data.

-We show that \textbf{prioritizing based on model uncertainty performs better than other heuristic approaches to active learning}.
+We demonstrate \textbf{improvement over prioritizing based on other heuristic approaches}.
 Prior work has suggested that prioritizing by LLM class probabilities, which do not distinguish epistemic from aleatoric uncertainty, can be an effective heuristic for active learning.
-We reproduce these results, but also find that incorporating estimates of model uncertainty (as is the case for the epinet) leads to further improvements in results.
+We reproduce these results, but find that our epinet-enhanced model leads to further improvement.

 Finally, \textbf{the epinet is at least as effective as existing approaches to Bayesian deep learning}.
-Where prior work had concluded that ensemble approaches to uncertainty estimation were not effective for LLMs, we actually found that after suitable tuning, both ensemble-based approaches and dropout can also drive improved active learning \citep{gleave2022uncertainty}.
+Where prior work had concluded that ensemble approaches to uncertainty estimation were not effective for LLMs, we find that both ensemble-based approaches and dropout can also drive improved active learning \citep{gleave2022uncertainty}.
 However, even when compared to these well-tuned baselines, we find that using an epinet is able to match performance at a lower computational cost.
 Although this paper focuses on \textit{data} efficiency, computational concerns may be an important consideration in other applications.